 Typical structural woods include Southern Pine, Douglas Fir, Hem-Fir, Redwood and Spruce-Pine-Fir (SPF).
 Their own unique properties and availability can vary by region.
-For a breakdown of species, check out the Wood Naturally Species Guide.
+For a breakdown of species, check out the Think Wood Species Guide.

 Structural wood is graded on the basis of strength, with appearance secondary.
 The most common structural grades include Stud, No. 2, and No. 1.
 The Southern Forest Products Association (SFPA) offers a great grade chart.